Anomalous transport in U(1)-symmetric quantum circuits

+These benchmarks are heuristic guides for distinguishing ballistic, diffusive and anomalous transport.
+We make these statements quantitative below via fits of a series of different quantities we extract from the evolution of the magnetization profile of the system.
 White regions denote homogenized $M_n(t) = 0$, indicating regions in which the state realizes a local identity and has self-thermalized.

 In the localized regime (\ding{108}), shown in \subfig{a} and \subfig{e}, the initial spin excitation remains localized for a long-term, preserving its general shape and position in the spin chain.
 The system exhibits self-averaging at late times (i.e., after the early-time relaxation dynamics), consistent with many-body localization studies~\cite{Lez-19a, Aba-19a, Nan-15a, Ale-18a}.
 Self-averaging means a system's properties become stable and predictable in large samples without many different realizations.
 This feature breaks down in phase transitions where disorder causes persistent fluctuations across regions, preventing uniform behavior.
-The initial excitation spread slowly, likely logarithmically, in line with what usually marked as localized behavior~\cite{Sie-24a, Sie-22b, Pan-19a, Nan-15a}.
+The initial excitation spread slowly, likely logarithmically, in line with what is usually marked as localized behavior~\cite{Sie-24a, Sie-22b, Pan-19a, Nan-15a}.